Employment Assistance Program

 • Group Meetings to discuss and resolve job search issues

-• Provide on-site computers for on-line job applications and connect with employers
+• Provide on-site computers for on-line job applications and connecting with employers

-• Provide guidance about what to expect from employers
+• Provide insight about job search strategies and what to expect from employers

 • Provide guidance about how to present oneself professionally to employers